Introduction

 1. Law Degree (LL.B)

-• 3-Year LL.B after graduation
+• 3-Year LL.B programme after graduation or

-• 5-Year Integrated LL.B after Class 12
+• 5-Year Integrated LL.B programme after Class 12

 2. Enrollment with State Bar Council (Mandatory)

-Before applying for AIBE, the candidate must be enrolled as an Advocate with any State Bar Council in India.
+Candidates must be enrolled as an Advocate with any State Bar Council in India.

-3. Enrolment Certificate / Advocate ID
+3. Enrollment Certificate / Advocate ID

-Candidate must possess:
+Applicants must possess:

 • State Bar Council Enrollment Certificate